 Q: Is Discovery Worth It in a Divorce?

 A: Discovery is a crucial part of divorce, and it cannot be avoided.
 Couples in an uncontested divorce, however, can choose between informal and formal discovery.
 The formal discovery process can be more complex and stressful.
 It may not be worth it if spouses are amicable.
 If you suspect your spouse is hiding assets, formal discovery may be necessary.
-There are tools that can be used in formal discovery to find these assets and ensure the divorce is fair.
+Some tools can be used in formal discovery to find these assets and ensure the divorce is fair.

 Q: What Are Two Disadvantages of Discovery?